actions/actions-runner-controller/README.md

 ##### Anti-Flapping Configuration

 For both pull driven or webhook driven scaling an anti-flapping implementation is included, by default a runner won't be scaled down within 10 minutes of it having been scaled up.
-This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `RunnerDeployment` `spec:` (see snippet below) and has the final say on if a runner can be scaled down.
-Depending on your circumstance, you may want to consider adjusting this as having runners not immediately scale down allows you to retain slack for jobs to be immediately assigned to runners which could potentially be beneficial.
+This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `RunnerDeployment` `spec:` (see snippet below).

+This configuration has the final say on if a runner can be scaled down or not.
+Depending on your circumstance, you may want to consider adjusting this as having runners not immediately scale down allows you to retain slack for jobs to be immediately assigned to previously scaled up runners which could potentially be beneficial.
 Likewise you may want a much smaller threshold.

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1